camilagx/Display-and-position/float/README.md

 # Floats

-##### Notes

-- If you float elements to the right, it inverts the order of the elements
+ the order of the elements

 ### Using Clear Property
 **Clear** property specifies what should happen with the element next to a floating element.